igor110055/TradingBot-Binance-Trading-Bot/README.md

 # binance bot
-Buy and Sell Cryptos Automaticaly on Binance.
+Buy and Sell Cryptos Automaticaly in Binance.

 # Features

--trade with multple cryptos simultaneusly
+-trade with multiple cryptos simultaneously

 -Based on RSI and IA Algorithms